alphagov/locate-api/README.md

 ### Query Type

-These are predetermined queries the API will support.
+These are the predetermined queries the API will support.

-    * Residential: Returns only residential properties.
+    * residential: Returns only residential properties.

-    * Commercial: Returns only commercial properties.
+    * commercial: Returns only commercial properties.

-    * Residential And Commercial: Returns the combination of residential and commercial queries.
+    * residentialAndCommercial: Returns the combination of residential and commercial queries.

-    * Electoral: Returns properties that are deemed residential for the purposes of registering to vote, residential above plus some educational, hospital etc addresses which people may reside.
+    * electoral: Returns properties that are deemed residential for the purposes of registering to vote, residential above plus some educational, hospital etc addresses in which people may reside.

-    * All: Returns an unfiltered view of the address database.
+    * all: Returns an unfiltered view of the address database.

+The data to enable this is derived from classification codes that each record has, these can be found in the documentation section of the importer project. https://github.com/alphagov/location-data-importer

+    * residential: codes beginning
+        - R (generic residential)
+        - RH (multiple occupancy)
+        - RD (residential dwelling)
+        - RI (institute - nursing homes etc)
+        - X (dual use - pubs and so on)
+    * commercial: codes beginning
+        - C (generic commercial)
+        - NOT CE (education)
+    * electoral: codes beginning
+        - with residential codes above OR
+        - CE01 (college)
+        - CE05 (univeristy)
+    * all: no filtering

 ### Data Type